-Town Planning staff note that although building permits have been issued for the subject lands, and the current site-specific (RM1-263) zoning is not entirely conducive to rear-loaded development product, the lands to the north (rear) are still geographically capable of supporting a public or private laneway at a later date.
+Town Planning staff note that the current site-specific (RM1-263) zoning is not entirely conducive to rear-loaded development product, the ample spaces to the north (rear) are still geographically capable of supporting a public or private laneway at a later date.
 A rear laneway will serve to benefit nearby lands fronting Port Robinson Road, improving their redevelopment capacity potential, without compromising the overall balance of the revised Neighbourhood Plan development objectives and policy goals of the Secondary Plan.